 We meet once a month and have fun!
 Going shopping, having lunch, getting our nails done, visiting a museum, going to a movie…the goal of the group is to go to social activities and get out into the real world!

-If you would like to be a part of this group, please email me at email@example.com
+If you would like to be a part of this group, please read the guidelines below and email me at email@example.com

 The MN T-Girls is NOT a fetish group, nor is it a group for people to hook up.
 These rules are strictly enforced and members are asked to respect the integrity of the group.